alba-97/mobile_gear_front/README.md

-# E-commerce Mobile gear
+# E-commerce Mobile Gear

-### Objetivos
+### Goals

-En este proyecto de 2 semanas creamos una web B2C de productos tecnologicos, orientados a telefonía móvil y accesorios.
+In this 2-week project, we created a B2C website for tech products, focused on mobile phones and accessories.

-### Tecnologías y Herramientas
+### Technologies and Tools

-#### Front
+#### Frontend

 JavaScript, React, Vite.js, Redux, Axios, Chakra UI, CSS.

-### Funcionalidades
+### Features

-- CRUD basico del manejo de un usuario.
+- Basic CRUD operations for user management.
-- Administrador : agregar/editar usuarios y administrador ; agregar/editar productos ; ver lista de productos.
+- Admin: add/edit users and administrators; add/edit products; view product list.
-- Buscador de productos a traves de filtros: nombre, categoria o descripcion .
+- Product search through filters: name, category, or description.
-- Vista de productos y sus caracteristicas de forma individual.
+- View individual products and their features.
-- Carrito de compras : productos , cantidades ,subtotal y total con descuentos aplicados.
+- Shopping cart: products, quantities, subtotal, and total with applied discounts.
-- Historial de compras.
+- Purchase history.
-- Navbar : Logo, menu , barra de busquedas y registro.
+- Navbar: Logo, menu, search bar, and registration.
-- Mantener sesión abierta ante un cierre del browser o refresh.
+- Keep the session active after browser closure or refresh.

-### Configuración
+### Setup

-- Cloná este repositorio y corré en la terminal:
+- Clone this repository and run the following in the terminal:

 `npm install`
-para instalar las dependencias desde la carpeta api y client por separado. (mobile_gear_front mobile_gear_back)
+to install dependencies from both the API and client folders separately. (mobile_gear_front mobile_gear_back)

-- Uso :
+- Usage:
-  Después de clonar el repositorio y haber instalado las dependencias.
-Podes correr desde la carpeta client y api por separado:
+  After cloning the repository and installing dependencies, you can run from both the client and API folders separately:

 `npm run dev`